DTW-DanWard/OctopusDeployUtilities/docs/DetailsAndReporting.md

 C:\> # but I can show you this:
 C:\> (oduobject | Get-Member -MemberType NoteProperty).Count
 25
-C:\> # there are 25 separate properties on the data object C:\>
+C:\> # there are 25 separate properties on the data object, one for each folder in this export C:\>
 C:\> # if you don't want the latest export but want an older one, you can pass in a path:
 C:\> oduobject C:\OctoExports\MyOctoServer.octopus.app\20181210-103023